hldnova/deploy-beats-ecs/README.md

 # sudo ansible-playbook upload-image.yml
 # ansible-playbook main.yml
 ```

-log on to an ECS node to verify filebeat and metricbeat containers are running.
+Log on to an ECS node to verify filebeat and metricbeat containers are running.
 ```bash
 # sudo docker logs filebeat
 # sudo docker logs metricbeat